SkynetLabs/ansible-playbooks/README.md

 * Go to `my-vars`.
 * Copy `portal-versions.sample.do-not-edit.yml` as `portal-versions.yml`
+* Set `skynet-webportal`, `skyd` and `accounts` versions you want to deploy in `portal-versions.yml` (or whatever you named the file).
 * Start the playbook with `-e @my-vars/portal-versions.yml` (see below).

 Alternatively you can use settings from the last playbook execution on another host:
 * Start the playbook with `-e @my-logs/last-portal-versions.yml`

-To deploy portal at `ger-1` execute:
+To deploy portal at `eu-ger-1` execute:
-`scripts/portals-deploy.sh -e @my-vars/portal-versions.yml --limit ger-1`
+`scripts/portals-deploy.sh -e @my-vars/portal-versions.yml --limit eu-ger-1`
 or:
-`scripts/portals-deploy.sh -e @my-logs/last-portal-versions.yml --limit ger-1`
+`scripts/portals-deploy.sh -e @my-logs/last-portal-versions.yml --limit eu-ger-1`

 To deploy portal at `ger-1` and `pa-1` execute:
-`scripts/portals-deploy.sh -e @my-vars/portal-versions.yml --limit ger-1,pa-1`
+`scripts/portals-deploy.sh -e @my-vars/portal-versions.yml --limit eu-ger-1,us-pa-1`
 or:
-`scripts/portals-deploy.sh -e @my-logs/last-portal-versions.yml --limit ger-1.pa-1`
+`scripts/portals-deploy.sh -e @my-logs/last-portal-versions.yml --limit eu-ger-1.us-pa-1`

 ### Rollback Skynet Webportal